tonialing/Project-Samples/README.md

 # Project-Samples

-These samples demonstrate how I apply supply chain methods and data analytics skills to real-world cases.
+These samples demonstrate how I apply supply chain methods and data analytics skills to solve real-world challenges.

-These projects may not appear as complete, cohesive projects.
-This is because they are team projects, but here I have only included the work I completed independently.
-Collaborative parts have been removed.
+They may not appear as fully cohesive projects because they were originally team-based.
+However, the examples here only reflect the work I completed independently, with any collaborative sections removed.